Week 3: Computer-Controlled Cutting: Laser Cutting

 laser cutting

-Then I made a test cut for the slots to make sure that the dimensions were correct and the parts would fit together.
+I made a test cut for the slots to verify dimensions and fit.

 test print